LorenzoSciandra/CivicLife/ReadME.md

 ## Docker

-To run all the containers all you have to do is to go to the [src folder](./src) and do the following command:
+To run all the containers all you have to do is to go to the [code folder](./code) and do the following command:

 `docker compose up`